 - Cooked meatloaf cupcakes can be frozen (without the mashed cauliflower topping) and then defrosted at a later time.

-- Top with Mashed Cauliflower for “cupcakes” or leave as is for meatloaf muffins!
+- Top with this Mashed Cauliflower recipe for “cupcakes” or leave as is for meatloaf muffins!

 Pin it for later!